Biography: A Journey of Hope and Healing (1960 – Present 2018)

 “You don’t know what you get back until you give” – Bill Clapp

 In 1978 I joined the IDF – Israel Defense Forces.
-I was extremely motivated and in top physical shape.
+I was highly motivated and in top physical shape.
 I volunteered to become a Paratrooper and was accepted to serve in the elite 890 Airborne Brigade.
 Paratroopers are trained to be fighters, to master the art of killing.
-We learned how to jump from airplanes with heavy equipment, how to setup night ambushes, and as a medic, I learned how to stay steady while treating fellow soldiers under fire.
-There were 20 soldiers in my platoon, we believed in what Israel stood for, and thus we all had tremendous ambition to excel.
+We learned how to jump from airplanes with heavy equipment and how to set up night ambushes.
+As a medic, I learned to stay steady while treating fellow soldiers under fire.
+There were 20 soldiers in my platoon, we believed in what Israel stood for, and thus we had a tremendous ambition to excel.
 It was and still is a source of great pride and honor to have partaken in this elite combat unit.
-I vividly remember wearing the red beret and the Paratrooper’s unique class A uniform, feeling like the king of the world.
+I vividly remember wearing the red beret and the Paratrooper’s unique class-A uniform, feeling like the king of the world.

-Service in the IDF is compulsory for every 18-year old and considered Israel’s melting pot.
-It gives everyone an equal opportunity to prove themselves, regardless of their socioeconomic background, place of residence, ancestry, and more.
-In the military I received these lifelong lessons in human relations: there is something to be learned from each of my platoon brothers, regardless of their background and education, and that I could not expect to be liked by all of them.
-These teachings did not come easy, as I was more of a loner and selfish at times.
-I was kind of a ‘strange bird’ among the earthy farm boys, a city boy who loved to read and had a heavier toiletry bag.
+Service in the IDF is compulsory for every 18-year-old and is considered Israel’s melting pot.
+It gives everyone an equal opportunity to prove themselves, regardless of their socioeconomic background, place of residence, and ancestry.
+In the military, I received lifelong lessons in human relations.
+There was something to be learned from each of my platoon brothers, regardless of their background and education.
+And that I could not expect to be liked by all of them.
+These teachings did not come easy, as I was more of a loner and selfish.
+I was a “strange bird” among the earthy farm boys, a city boy who loved to read and had a heavier toiletry bag.
 Yet four decades later, these are still some of my best friends.

-Traveling vagabond style after completing the compulsory 3-year military service is a phenomenon that has become part of the Israeli culture.
-It’s characterized by being low in money but rich in time.
-My trip lasted close to two years and it was a response to an internal call to experience freedom, to venture out into the world and into myself.
+After completing the compulsory three-year military service, traveling vagabond style is a phenomenon that has become part of the Israeli culture.
+It’s characterized by being low on money but rich on time.
+My trip lasted close to two years, and it was a response to an internal call to experience freedom, venture out into the world, and look deeper into myself.

-Since that trip I explored many places and developed a travel philosophy which is very simple: wherever you are, be there.
-Travel light.
-Have undetermined plan, not everything needs to be organized in advance.
-Once you arrive – it will find you, whatever you need: a place to sleep, eat and more.
+Since that trip, I have explored many places and developed a travel philosophy, which is very simple, wherever you are, be there.
+Travel light and have predetermined plans, but not everything needs to be organized in advance.
+Once you arrive – it will find you.
+Whatever you need, a place to sleep, eat, and more.
 Take time to walk quietly through residential neighborhoods and markets.
 Observe what local people do and how they interact.
-Greet people respectfully, talk softly, always be courteous and never pushy.
+Greet people respectfully, talk softly, always be courteous, and never pushy.
 Sometimes people will be delighted to speak with you.
-Be curious, ask how things are working, I often end up asking about local politics, history, and religion.
-I do my best to stay away from judgements.
+Be curious, and ask how things are working.
+I often end up asking about local politics, history, and religion.
+I do my best to stay away from judgments.
 I assume that things are the way they are for a reason.
 I don’t have to understand everything.

-On my first big trip I met Dalit, the woman I shared my life with for 28 years.
-I figured, if you end up on a small Norwegian island in the North Arctic Sea and happen to fall in love – it must be written in the stars, it’s your destiny.
-Together we kept traveling to India and Nepal, we built a home first in Israel and later in Los Angeles, and we created one unique masterpiece – our son Tomer.
+On my first big trip, I met Dalit, the woman I had shared my life with for 28 years.
+I figured if you end up on a small Norwegian island in the North Arctic Sea and happen to fall in love – it must be written in the stars; it’s your destiny.
+Together we kept traveling to India and Nepal.
+We built a home first in Israel and later in Los Angeles and created one unique masterpiece – our son Tomer.

 On BA in Economics and Philosophy

-After my first big trip I returned to the city of my birth, Be’er-Sheva, to pursue a bachelor’s degree at Ben Gurion University.
-It was a beautiful 4-year period, working night shifts as an assistant nurse in the hospital, taking classes in two subjects I loved, and enjoying the offerings of that small desert town, especially the theater program.
+After my big trip, I returned to my birth city, Beersheba, to pursue a bachelor’s degree at Ben Gurion University.
+It was a beautiful four-year period, working night shifts as an assistant nurse in the hospital, taking classes in two subjects I loved, and enjoying the offerings of that small desert town, especially the theater shows.